jizhi0v0/react-chatgpt-clone/README.md

 3. Store conversation, chatHistory in indexedb;

 Coming soon:
-1.Abort current request when switch/new a chat 2.Support changing apikey and model on the settings page more...
+1. Abort current request when switch/new a chat
+2. Support changing apikey and model on the settings page more...